 In On Anarchism, famed intellectual Noam Chomsky writes,

 Most of us will agree with this statement, but Chomsky being a linguist, one has to wonder why he thinks ‘people deciding freely’ deserves the label socialism.
 Similarly, one author pointed out that Karl Marx himself intended his socialist doctrines to stand for nothing other than freedom.2 Still, why call freedom socialism?
-I previously suspected this Orwellian belief—freedomsocialism—-to serve a wholly different purpose, in my book Return to Freedom:
+I previously suspected this Orwellian belief—freedomsocialism—to serve a wholly different purpose, in my book Return to Freedom (Ch.
+7: The Illusion of Progress):

 “If Marx’s philosophy was really about freedom, then why call it socialism?
 Socialist freedom is managed freedom, ‘for your own good’.
-Socialism does not, cannot and will not elevate the working classes, because doing so makes socialism superfluous.
-To stay in power, socialists therefore reduce the people to lemmings that no longer have a say in the direction of their own lives.”3
+Socialism does not, cannot and will not elevate the working classes because doing so makes socialism superfluous.
+To stay in power, socialists, therefore, reduce the people to lemmings that no longer have a say in the direction of their own lives.”

 Both Chomsky and Marx represent a class of power-hungry intellectuals.
 While they may claim to represent the interests of the people, their personal interests do not align at all with the working classes.
 Most intellectuals wake up every day to the reality that the capitalist owner classes, despite being far less educated, nonetheless succeeded in accumulating masses of wealth, influence and power.
 The intellectual’s own investments in the life of the mind often hardly paid off.
 The poor intellectual, in other words, is jealous.
 How come the intellectual elites are not in power?